-It was apparently an Ancient Greek astronmer who decided that angles should be measured in units called ‘degrees’, and that there should be 360 of them altogether.
+It was apparently an Ancient Greek astronomer who decided that angles should be measured in units called ‘degrees’.
+The same person determined that there should be 360 of them altogether.
 In other words, if you take a large pie and cut it into 360 equal pieces, each one would have an angle of one degree at the centre.
 An impossible task, of course.
 But if you cut the pie into four equal pieces, each one will be a quarter of 360 degrees, which is 90.

-What’s more, if you cut the pie into four, you’ll notice that the angle at the centre is like the corner of a square: with two perpendicular sides, like this:
+What’s more, if you cut the pie into four, you’ll notice that the angle at the centre is like the corner of a square.
+It has two perpendicular sides, like this:

-This is what’s called a ‘right angle‘, and even if it’s not at the centre of a pie it always has 90 degrees as its measurement.
+This is what’s called a ‘right angle‘.
+Even if it’s not at the centre of a pie, a right angle always has 90 degrees as its measurement.

 Measuring angles with a protractor

-If you want to measure degrees accurately, the easiest way is to use an inexpensive tool called a protractor, which looks something like this:
+If you want to measure degrees accurately, the easiest way is to use an inexpensive tool called a protractor.
+It looks something like this:

 You can buy them at most stationery shops.

-If you put the centre point of the protractor on the point of an angle, and the edge along one side, the number around the half circle that matches the position of the other edge of the angle is the number of degrees.
-Try it first with a square corner, such as a page of a book, to see that it measures 90 degrees.
-A smaller angle will have less than 90 degrees and a larger one will have more, right up to the maximum possible which is 180 degrees – half of 360 – which is the ‘angle’ of a straight line.
+First put the centre point of the protractor on the point of an angle, and the edge along one side.
+The number around the half circle that matches the position of the other edge of the angle is the number of degrees.
+Try it first with a square corner, such as a page of a book.
+You should see that it measures 90 degrees.
+A smaller angle will have less than 90 degrees and a larger one will have more.
+It could be any number up to the maximum possible which is 180 degrees – half of 360 – the ‘angle’ of a straight line.

 If your children are intrigued by this idea, you could experiment with checking the angles of various shapes, and seeing if you can spot patterns or principles.
 For instance, try making various sizes and shapes of triangles, and measuring the angles.
 A regular triangle has all three angles the same, and all sides the same length.
 But you can make many types of triangle with different angles and lengths.
 When you’ve made several, trying adding up the angles of each triangle.